DiamondLightSource/SuRVoS2/docs/S2a_docs.md

 A common prediction task involves taking an annotation volume and an image volume and producing a prediction volume, a (R,R) -> R operation.
 A detection task takes an image and produce a set of points or other geometry (R->V)

-## List of ops
-(V: Vector, R: Raster)

-* V->V
-    - Spatial clustering
-    - Cropping and transformation
-* V->R
-    - Mask generation
-* R->V
-    - Detection
-* R->R
-    - Segmentation

 # ROI

-Pipeline roi: a pipeline ROI allows for a small region to be run through a pipeline for testing

-WIP: Integration of Viewer roi<->workspace roi so

-* viewer can view a smaller ROI of the workspace
-*  processing (e.g. on server) can be tested on smaller ROI

-Using a temp dataset, the user can develop a segmentation pipeline on a ROI and then save it and apply it to the entire volume.

 # Launcher and DataModel